Lonestar Trading US

 • Buyer acceptance needs explicit upfront alignment

-• Prior history of downgrades, disputes, or renegotiation
+• Prior history of downgrades or disputes

 Material identification & sorting